25 Years Ago: Guns N’ Roses Begin to Break Apart on Ambitious ‘Use Your Illusion I & II’

 Because of the anticipation, record stores around the country opened at midnight in order to accommodate fans who wanted to hear the new music as soon as possible.
 When the dust settled, both Use Your Illusion albums sold an amazing seven million copies.
 However, closer inspection of the liner notes soon revealed that there were cracks within the band.
 Where every song on 1987's Appetite for Destruction was credited to the band in full, now all the tracks on both albums were credited to the individual musicians, with "Bad Apples" listed as the closest thing to a full-band collaboration.

 Guitarist Izzy Stradlin quit shortly after the tour began, citing his desire to stay sober and difficulties with Axl Rose.
 He was replaced by Gilby Clarke.
-After the release of the underwhelming covers album The Spaghetti Incident in 1993, Sorum, Slash and Duff McKagan followed Stradlin out the door, leaving Rose as the only original member in Guns N’ Roses.
+After the release of the underwhelming covers album The Spaghetti Incident in 1993, Sorum, Slash and Duff McKagan followed Stradlin out the door, leaving Rose as the only original member in Guns N' Roses until Slash and McKagan returned in 2016 for the Not in This Lifetime tour.

 See Guns N' Roses and Other Rockers in the Top 100 Albums of the '90s